Flexor Tendon Injury

 Flexor tendons are cords that connect muscles to bone.
 The flexor tendons run from the elbow and attach onto the palm of your fingers and thumb.
 They help to bend the finger and thumb in daily activities such as holding onto a bag, buttoning shirts and writing.

-What are common causes of Flexor Tendon Injury?
+What causes Flexor Tendon Injury?

 Flexor Tendons are most commonly injured via a traumatic accident, such as cutting with a knife, blender or power tools.
 Injuries can also occur from sport when the finger is caught on someone’s clothes, namely a “Jersey Finger.”